 Taking part is easy!
-Simply download the iNaturalist app to your smartphone or tablet and use it to upload photos of any wildlife you see from your windows, gardens and during your daily outdoor exercise.
+Simply download the iNaturalist app to your smartphone or tablet and use it to upload photos of any wildlife you see.

-You don’t have to be an expert, as the app will give you some handy suggestions of what it thinks you’ve seen.
+You don’t have to be a wildlife expert, as the app will give you some handy suggestions of what it thinks you’ve seen.
 An online community of scientists and wildlife enthusiasts will then verify your sighting.
-It’s a great way to learn more about the wildlife around you.
-Best of all, the records you submit will help inform local and national conservation work!
+It’s a great way to learn more about the wildlife around you, and best of all, the records you submit will help inform local and national conservation work!